nckslvrmn/pysecrets/README.md

 pysecrets
 ===

 A light-weight, ephemeral secret sharing service.
-Secrets uses the latest AES and KDF encryption standards to ensure the confidentiality, integrity, and authenticity of data sent through the service.
+Secrets uses a secure PBKDF and the latest AES encryption standards to ensure the confidentiality, integrity, and authenticity of data sent through the service.

 ## Getting Started